Wizkiller96/WizBot/docs/placeholders.md

 Placeholders are used in Quotes, Custom Reactions, Greet/Bye messages, playing statuses, and a few other places.

-They can be used to make the message more user friendly, generate random numbers or pictures, etc...
+They can be used to make the message more user friendly, generate random numbers or pictures, etc.

 Some features have their own specific placeholders which are noted in that feature's command help.
 Some placeholders are not available in certain features because they don't make sense there.

-## Here is a list of the usual placeholders
+## Usual placeholders

+!!!
+Note
-**If you're using placeholders in embeds, don't use %user.mention% and %bot.mention% in titles, footers and field names.
-They will not show properly.**
+If you're using placeholders in embeds, don't use %user.mention% and %bot.mention% in titles, footers and field names.
+They will not show properly.

-### **Bot placeholders**
+### Bot placeholders

 * `%bot.status%` - Bot's status \(Online, Idle, DoNotDisturb, Invisible\)
 * `%bot.latency%` - Bot latency